In This Article

 - Revenue under $2 million: Most NJ small businesses under $2M in revenue do not generate enough transaction volume to justify a $62K-$95K in-house hire.

-- Service-based businesses: Professional services, consulting, freelancing, and similar businesses with moderate transaction volumes are ideal outsourcing candidates.
+- Service-based businesses: Professional services, consulting, freelancing, and similar businesses with moderate transaction volumes are ideal candidates for managed bookkeeping.

-- You want CPA-level oversight: Outsourcing to a CPA firm means your books are prepared and reviewed by professionals who understand NJ tax implications — not just data entry.
+- You want CPA-level oversight: Delegating to a CPA firm means your books are prepared and reviewed by professionals who understand NJ tax implications - not just data entry.

-- You are growing and need flexibility: Outsourced services scale up or down without the fixed costs and HR obligations of employees.
+- You are growing and need flexibility: Professional services scale up or down without the fixed costs and HR obligations of employees.

-- Your current bookkeeper just left: Outsourcing provides immediate continuity while you evaluate whether to rehire or continue outsourcing permanently.
+- Your current bookkeeper just left: A managed bookkeeping service provides immediate continuity while you evaluate whether to rehire or continue with professional services permanently.

 How Monaco CPA Bookkeeping Works

-At Monaco CPA, outsourced bookkeeping is designed for NJ small businesses that need CPA-level accuracy without the cost of a full-time hire:
+At Monaco CPA, professional bookkeeping is designed for NJ small businesses that need CPA-level accuracy without the cost of a full-time hire:

 - Starting at $300/month for basic bookkeeping needs